Lens rigidity for manifolds with hyperbolic trapped set: Introduction

-3) For Theorem \ref{Th2}, we prove that the scattering map $S_g$ determines the space of boundary values of holomorphic functions on any surface with hyperbolic trapped set, no conjugate points and satisfying \eqref{impcond}.
+5) To prove Theorem \ref{Th2}, we show that the scattering map $S_g$ determines the space of boundary values of holomorphic functions on any surface with hyperbolic trapped set, no conjugate points.
 This result was first shown by Pestov-Uhlmann \cite{PeUh} in the case of simple domains.
-We use the commutator relation between flow and fiberwise Hilbert transform proved in \cite[Th.
-1.5]{PeUh}.
-However, we emphasize that in our setting, several important aspects of their proof relating scattering map and boundary values of holomorphic functions are difficult to implement.
-To obtain the desired result, we need to address delicate questions which are absent in the non-trapping case: for instance, we need to describe boundary values of invariant distributions in $SM$ with certain regularity only in terms of the scattering map $S_g$, see Corollary \ref{corolbvp}, and prove injectivity of X-ray on $1$-forms when acting on certain negative Sobolev spaces (hyperbolicity of the flow on $K$ is again crucial there).
+We use their commutator relation between flow and fiberwise Hilbert transform, but we emphasize that due to trapping, several important aspects of their proof relating scattering map and boundary values of holomorphic functions are much more difficult to implement.
+To obtain the desired result, we need to address delicate questions which are absent in the non-trapping case: we need to solve boundary value problems for the transport equations in low regularity spaces and understand the wavefront set of solutions, we need to describe boundary values of invariant distributions in $SM$ with certain regularity only in terms of the scattering map $S_g$, we also need to prove injectivity of X-ray transform on $1$-forms in certain negative Sobolev spaces.
+The use of the recent joint paper with Dyatlov \cite{DyGu2} is fundamental, and hyperbolicity of the flow on $K$ is very important to address these problems.
 The space of boundary values of holomorphic functions allows to recover $(M,g)$ up to a conformal diffeomorphism by the result of Belishev \cite{Be}.
 We are not able to prove that the lens data determine the conformal factor.
-We think that it does but it is not an easy matter: indeed, all proofs known in the simple domain case seem to fail in our setting due to the fact that there is an infinite set of geodesics between two given boundary points and the main problem is that we do not know if the geodesics starting at $(x,v)\in \partial_-SM$ for lens equivalent conformal metrics $g'=e^{2\omega}g$ and $g$ are homotopic.
-The difficulty of this question is related to the fact that small perturbations of the metric induce large perturbations for the geodesics passing through $(x,v)$ if $\ell_g(x,v)$ is large, thus allowing for drastic changes of the homotopy class to which the geodesic belongs.
+We think that it does but it is not an easy matter: indeed, all proofs known in the simple domain case seem to fail in our setting due to the fact that there is an infinite set of geodesics between two given boundary points and the problem is that we do not know if the geodesics starting at $(x,v)\in \partial_-SM$ for lens equivalent conformal metrics $g'=e^{2\omega}g$ and $g$ are homotopic.
+The difficulty of this question is related to the fact that small perturbations of the metric induce large perturbations for the geodesics passing through a fixed $(x,v)\in \pl_-SM$ if $\ell_g(x,v)$ is large, thus allowing for huge changes of the homotopy class to which the geodesic belongs.